Introduction to Cagliari

 Getting Around Cagliari

-- Walking: Cagliari’s compact size makes it ideal for exploring on foot, especially the historic center.
+- Walking: The compact city center is best explored on foot, especially the historic districts.

 Exploring Cagliari’s Historic Sites